amafjarkasi/electron-ai-packer/README.md

-# Electron AI Packer
+# Electron AI Code Packer

-**Electron AI Packer** is a desktop application for processing and packaging code repositories into AI-friendly formats.
+**Electron AI Code Packer** is a desktop application for processing and packaging code repositories into AI-friendly formats.
 Built with Electron for cross-platform compatibility, it provides an intuitive interface for managing repository processing tasks.

 ## ✨ Key Highlights